Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Deep Jump Learning

-To further reduce the bias of the value estimator, we employ a data splitting and cross-fitting strategy, which is commonly used in statistics \citep{romano2019}.
-That is, we use different subsets of data samples to learn the discretization $\widehat{\mathcal{D}}$ and to construct the value estimator.
-A pseudocode summarizing our algorithm is given in Algorithm \ref{alg1}.
-We present the details below.
+We present the details for DJL in this section.
+To further reduce the bias of the value estimator in \eqref{value_djqe}, we employ a data splitting and cross-fitting strategy \citep{chernozhukov2017double}.
+That is, we use different subsets of data samples to estimate the discretization $\widehat{\mathcal{D}}$ and to construct the value estimator.
+Our algorithm consists of three steps: data splitting, deep discretization, and cross-fitting.
+We detail each of these steps below.